See Y'all Again in 2022

 The previous trolley route, now referred to as the “South Island Route,” followed the same service hours, routing, and stops as the initial route since 2018, using two trolleys each day.

-The new “Mid-Island Route” uses one trolley (as depicted on our route map) and serves portions of William Hilton Parkway, Folly Field Road, and Shelter Cove Lane.
+The new “Mid-Island Route” used one trolley (as depicted on our route map) and served portions of William Hilton Parkway, Folly Field Road, and Shelter Cove Lane.
 This route starts at our stop #1 at Shelter Cove Towne Centre, heads north on Shelter Cove Lane, turns left onto US 278, turns right onto Folly Field Road, turns around at the Westin Hotel, then returns southbound to the Towne Centre along the same route.
 Passengers from this new route can then connect every half hour to the South Island Route that heads toward Coligny Beach Park, the new Lowcountry Celebration Park, and the many stops in-between.

 To contain the spread of the COVID-19 coronavirus, The Breeze has implemented some new and innovative safety precautions, including frequent cleaning and disinfecting of the trolleys by our maintenance team, customized clear plexiglass modesty panels beside the trolley driver, "one-way" boarding and exiting procedures (with passengers boarding in front and exiting through the rear door), social distancing while riding, hand sanitizer, and requiring passengers to wear facial coverings.